What does consumer law mean?

 Consumer law provides protection to the consumer against issues like fraud or mis-selling when they purchase a product or service.
 Consumer markets have to abide by the rules and regulations of this directive.

-This practice area also protects organisations regarding issues like copyright or intellectual property rights theft.
+This practice area also protects organisations regarding issues like copyright or intellectual property rights theft

-What does this type of lawyer do?
+What does a consumer protection lawyer do?